cjayross/gravispy/README.md

 ## Overview

-`gravispy` is a small python module providing methods that take an image file and generates a new image that simulates the distortion effects of gravitational lensing due to a black hole.
+`gravispy` is a small python module providing methods for simulating the physically accurate distortion effects of gravitational lensing due to a black hole.

-The functions of interest are `generate_lens_map` and `apply_lensing`, but the submodules `metrics` and `lensing` are also required.
+The functions of interest are `generate_lens_map` and `apply_lensing` (see below for example usage).
+The submodules `metrics` and `lensing` are also used to encapsulate the available metrics and lensing algorithms.
+As of now, only Schwarzschild spacetimes are supported.

 ### Example